 How to use a Dremel for nails

 Patience is needed so that you do not make mistakes.
 Using a Dremel is easy since it is fast.
-Insert an abrasive cut-off wheel into the collet so that the bit is in place.
-Cutting nails takes seconds, and the Dremel tool has a compact size that fits in any place.
+Insert an abrasive cut-off wheel into the collet, so the bit is in place.
+Cutting nails takes seconds, and the Dremel tool has a compact size that fits anywhere.
 That makes it convenient.

-- Gather your protective clothing so that you protect your eyes from sparks and flying debris.
-These can make you go blind if not careful.
+- Gather your protective clothing to protect your eyes from sparks and flying debris.
+These can make you go blind if you are not careful.
 Goggles and gloves are part of the protective clothing.

 - Using the thumb of one finger to depress the collet lock button, the other hand has to loosen the collet nut as the wrench turns clockwise.

 - Insert the abrasive cut-off disk bit into the collet of the Dremel tool.

 - The collet nut has to be tight using the wrench and the collet lock.
 Turn the collet nut counterclockwise.